Trade and E-commerce

 The exponential growth of Asia’s trade and e-commerce market is attractive to overseas investors, but the fluid regulatory environment remains challenging.

-Asia’s trade and e-commerce market is growing rapidly across Asia countries.
+Asia’s trade and e-commerce markets are growing rapidly across countries.
 China’s total import-export volume and cross border e-commerce transactions reached US $4 trillion and US $1.2 trillion, respectively, in 2017 – both representing the world’s largest markets.

 Dezan Shira & Associates has helped many foreign companies source and sell products in Asia, set up retail operations on the ground to sell directly to Asia’s massive consumer class, and access Asia’s dynamic e-commerce market.

 The firm retains experts on a country-by-country basis, ensuring that clients are able to grow their business in key markets across East, Southeast, and South Asia.

 Enquire for information about how we can help overcome challenges and create advantages for youContact Us